SimOpt/simopt.github.io/QNSim.md

 Besides, if a customer never enters station 1, he will not be counted when calculating averaged sojourn time for station 1.
 If a customer enters station 1 more than once, he is still regarded as one customer.
 (It is not difficult to modify the code to count all arrivals.)*

-block time is considered as waiting time ??

-blocked customer is considered as in queue ??

 &nbsp;